Alison Bugeja Persiano

 Kurt Davison graduated with a Bachelor of Commerce (Honours) in Economics from the University of Malta in 2016.
 That same year he joined the Malta Fiscal Advisory Council as an Economist.
 In 2019, he completed an MSc in Economics from the University of Malta.
 His research at university focused on valuation techniques for the environment and assessing alternative estimates of the output gap for the Maltese Economy.

 Kylie Spiteri graduated with a Bachelor of Commerce (Honours) in Economics from the University of Malta in 2021.
 She joined the Malta Fiscal Advisory Council as an economist in September.
 Her dissertation research focused on an econometric analysis of wellbeing in Malta with a focus on corruption.
-She is currently in the process of completing a Master of Science in Economics from the University of Malta.
+She completed a Master of Science in Economics from the University of Malta.

 Jessica Pace graduated with Bachelor of Commerce in Accountancy and Economics from the University of Malta in 2019.
 She joined the Malta Fiscal Advisory Council as an Economist in October 2022.
 Previous to this, she worked within the Research Unit of the Ministry for Finance of Malta.
 Ms Pace is also reading for an MSc Fiance (Economic Policy) with the University of London.